claick-oliveira/cloudtrail-export-logs/README.md

 ### Switch role

-To execute run this script on environment with switch role, use the script `export_role.py`.
+To execute this script on environment with switch role, use the script `export_role.py`.
 This script there is an argument to specify the role ARN:

 - **"-arn", "--arn"**: The Role ARN to switch, example arn:aws:iam::016075864677:role/CloudTrailAssumeRole